ethan0905/so_long/README.md

 ```
 From last line, I

+## Functionnalities
+I implemented basic game mechanics that you can find on traditionnal games.
+* Press key to start an event
+* Open a dialog-box
+* Animated sprites
+* Intro story

+I managed to generate differents furnitures, depending on how the walls are placed inside the map playable zone.

+I also managed to display differents collectibles with pseudo-randomizer algorithm.
+(Because randomness does'nt really exist)

 ## Story
 I added a story extension if you use a specific map size.
 You can discover it by copy pasting this map size sample :
 ```